hllinas/Global-Scientific-Production-Template/README.md

 Feel free to experiment with these combinations and adjust the domain based on your data range.

 > These color scales were designed to offer flexibility for thematic visualizations and can be adapted for different map layers, legends, or user-driven filters.

-### How to Update the Map with New Data

-If you want to update the map with a new frequency dataset (e.g., number of publications, citations, or any other metric), follow these steps:

-#### 1. Process data in R
-Use the provided R script to:

-- Load the Excel file exported from biblioshiny (e.g., BiblioshinyReport1.xlsx).

-- Convert country names to ISO2 codes.

-- Export the updated file in the required format.

-> The full script is available here: update_country_data.R

-#### 2. Update the Observable Excel file

-- Download the `Data_obs.xls` file currently used in your Observable notebook.

-- Open the sheet named Sheet6.

-- Copy and paste the columns CountryCode and Freq from the R-exported file into columns 1 and 2 of Sheet6.

-- Do not modify:

-      - The red-coded third column in Sheet1

-      - Any sheet name

-#### 3. Replace the file in Observable

-- Upload your updated Data_obs.xlsx back to the Observable notebook.

-- Run the notebook to regenerate the map with updated data.

-> This method ensures your visualization stays up to date with the latest scientific production metrics, while keeping the internal map logic unchanged.